EducationalTestingService/skll/doc/tutorial.rst

 latest release of SKLL which you can then activate by running ``conda activate skllenv``.
 Make sure to create and activate this environment before proceeding further.
-Once you are done with the tutorial, you may deactivate the virtual environment by running ``conda deactivate skllenv``.
+Once you are done with the tutorial, you may deactivate the virtual environment by running ``conda deactivate``.

 Get your data into the correct format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^